This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Grease a 9×13 baking dish with butter and set aside.
+• Grease a 9 x 13-inch baking dish with butter and set aside.

-1 loaf challah bread, 2 cups blueberries (fresh or frozen)
+1 loaf challah bread (about 1 lb), 2 cups blueberries (fresh or frozen)

-• To make the custard, crack eggs into a large bowl.
+• Make the custard: Crack eggs into a large bowl.
 Whisk until smooth.
 Add the milk, heavy cream, salt, zest, lemon juice, sugar, vanilla, and cinnamon.
-Whisk to combine and pour over the prepared bread, ensuring to moisten each slice.
-For overnight French toast, cover tightly with plastic wrap and chill for up to 8 hours.
+Whisk to combine.

 7 large eggs, 1 ¾ cups whole milk, 1 cup heavy cream, ½ tsp kosher salt, zest from 1 lemon, 2 tbsp fresh lemon juice, 2 tsp vanilla extract, 1 ½ tsp ground cinnamon, ½ cup granulated sugar